HannachiHassen/ExtentReport-Cucumber-Adapter/README.md

 # Step 10: Create the testng.xml for the project

 - Right-click on the project and select TestNG -> convert to TestNG.

 # Step 11: Execute the code
 - Right-Click on the Runner class and select Run As -> TestNG Test.

+# Step 12: View ExtentReport

+- Refresh the project and will see a new folder – Report.
+The ExtentReport will be present in that folder with the name Spark.html.